 2. UPRS IS A ONE-STOP-SHOP FOR MUSIC USERS:

-In short, the role of rule is to simplify the process of rights clearance on behalf of our members through efficient and cost-effective “one-stop-shop” licensing solution.
+In short, the role of the rule is to simplify the process of rights clearance on behalf of our members through an efficient and cost-effective “one-stop-shop” licensing solution.

 3. THE IMPRACTICABILITY OF MANAGING MUSICAL RIGHTS INDIVIDUALLY: